 Current councillors and their responsibilities are John Burton (Chairman and Footpaths), Duncan Murdoch (Broadband, Planning and Property), Amanda Coomber (Vice Chairman, Emergency Plan), Peter Hewitt (Website and Playgrounds) Diane Holt (Financial officer) John Riddell (Highways and Footpaths) and Ian Stumpf (Fundraising).

-The Parish Council employs a part-time Parish Clerk, currently Sue Griffiths, to implement policy decisions.
+The Parish Council employs a part-time Parish Clerk, currently Laura Free, to implement policy decisions.
 The Parish Council also provides a conduit for complaints regarding such matters as overgrown trees, silted up drains, street lighting, sewage problems, grass verges and street cleansing.
 They lobby for improvements in highways, footpaths, road safety, broadband provision etc.

 It owns and is responsible for managing the playground, Simon’s Field, the bus shelter, the defibrillator box (ex telephone box) and the Village Hall although the day to day management of the hall is the responsibility of a Village Hall Committee.
 It also provides an annual grant towards the upkeep of the village churchyard and runs this website.